jupyterhub/outreachy/docs/source/mentors/project-proposals.md

 following actions should be taken:

 1. Add the `status: no intern found` label to the issue
-2. If you are the original proposer and you have capacity to mentor in the next round, notify your [Community Coordinator](comm-coord) that you will be resubmitting the proposal
+2. There are then two pathways:
-3. If you **do not** have capacity to mentor the next round, add the `needs: mentor` label to indicate that the proposal is available to be claimed
+   - If you are the original proposer and you **do** have capacity to mentor in the next round, notify your [Community Coordinator](comm-coord) that you will be resubmitting the proposal

-(proposing-projects:co-mentors)=
+   - If you **do not** have capacity to mentor the next round, add the `needs: mentor` label to indicate that the proposal is available to be claimed

 ## Assigning a co-mentor